WebDevSand/Online-Booking-Laravel/README.md

 # Online Booking, Laravel and FullCalendar.io

-This is an open-source web application designed to allow users to book an appointment.
+This application users to book an appointment.
 Users can open an account and create new booking appointments.
 The platform has role management with the following roles: client, employee and admin.

       * Clients can create their account and make new appointments.
       * Employees can see their clients, services and working hours.